SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/emr-fabric-serverless.md

 <img src={require('./img/emr-serverless-dev.png').default} alt="EMR select" width="80%" />

 Most of the fields should be automatically populated after selecting a EMR Serverless cluster.
-Enter the S3 path that points to the location where you would like your logs to persist.
+Enter the S3 path that points to the location where you would like your logs and Pipeline artifacts to persist.

 <img src={require('./img/emr-serverless-environment.png').default} alt="EMR dependencies" width="80%" />